AndreiTih/AndreiTih/README.md

 2. Time-Series and
 3. Static data.
 - We were granted access to the [MIMIC-IV](https://physionet.org/content/mimiciv/2.2/) dataset for the project.
-- Unfortunately, the code for that project is in a private repo on my university [github account](https://github.com/Gizs).
+- Unfortunately, the code for that project is in a private repo on my university [GitHub account](https://github.com/Gizs).

 🔧 Skills: Some of the tools and technologies I work with include:
 <br>